baltsaros/ft_transcendence/README.md

 * Install a package to serve static content for a single page application from the root directory: *npm install --workspace backend --save @nestjs/serve-static*
 * In the root directory create and set up *turbo.json*, set up *package.json*, edit *vite.config.ts* in the frontend, edit *main.ts* and *app.module.ts* in the backend

-## Some commands
-* *turbo run build* - to build apps
-* *turbo run start* - to start NestJS server with React build in the production mode; only *localhost:3000* will work in this case; also need to have .env in the root directory
-* *turbo run dev* - to launch both apps in the develpment mode; to access the NestJS server go to *localhost:3000/api*; to access the React server go to *localhost:5173*
-* if the aforementioned commands do not work, replace *turbo* with *npm*

-## Project structure
-* apps - folder for frontend and backend parts
-* node_modules - contains necessary modules for Turborepo, NestJS and React.
-Should be in .gitignore
-* turbo.json - config for turborepo
-* package.json - contains commands for turborepo

 ## Setting up a database with PostgreSql on a VM
 The database is located on a VM using a debian image.
 The vm does not contain a graphic interface.
 The databse will listen to the port `5432`.